What matters most: impacted fetal head at caesarean birth

 For questions about this research: help@thiscovery.org.

-• A woman or person who has had an emergency caesarean birth.
+• A woman who has experienced an impacted fetal head at caesarean birth

-• The partner of a woman or person who has had an emergency caesarean birth.
+• A partner of a woman who has experienced an impacted fetal head at caesarean birth

 Do I have to take part?